 - 4 ounces sliced speck or ham, coarsely chopped (1 1/4 cups)

 - Vegetable oil cooking spray

-- Heat butter in a large high-sided skillet over high heat.
-Add onion, garlic, thyme; season with salt and pepper.
-Cook until lightly caramelized, 10 to 12 minutes (adjust heat if browning too quickly).
-Transfer onion mixture to a plate, and let cool.
+Heat butter in a large high-sided skillet over high heat.
+Cook onion until lightly caramelized, 10 to 12 minutes (adjust heat if browning too quickly).
+Season with 1/2 teaspoon salt.
+Transfer onion to a plate, and let cool.

-- Preheat oven to 325 degrees.
+Preheat oven to 325 degrees.
+Spread half the bread mixture on the bottom of a 10-by-14-inch oval baking dish.
+Sprinkle with 2 cups fontina.
+Top with remaining bread mixture.
 Coat a large piece of parchment with cooking spray.
 Cover strata with parchment, then with foil.
 Bake for 1 hour.
-Uncover and raise oven temperature to 375 degrees.
+Uncover, and sprinkle with remaining cup fontina.
+Raise oven temperature to 375 degrees.
 Bake until top is golden brown and crusty, 20 minutes more.
 Let rest for 15 minutes.
 Serve warm.